tnickel-web/weather-wand/README.md

 ### Requirements

 - [rust-clippy](https://github.com/rust-lang/rust-clippy) is used for linting.
-  Please run it before every push.
+  Please run it before every push:

 ```shell
 cargo clippy
 ```

 - _(optional)_ [cargo-modules](https://github.com/regexident/cargo-modules) can
-  be used to display the modules structure.
+  be used to display the module structure:

 ```shell
 cargo modules generate tree